Nuitka/Nuitka-website/doc/doc/roadmap.rst

  Nuitka-Python (public)
 ************************

 This is currently under way and not yet described here.
 The current Nuitka release has support for using it.
-Most work is focused on Linux and Python 2.7 as well as Windows and 3.9 now with the aim of getting it capable to statically compile for speed.
+Most work is focused on Linux with Python 2.7 as well as Windows with Python 3.9 now with the aim of getting it capable to statically compile, avoiding extension modules and DLL usages.

 **********************
  Performance (public)